DavidNewn/Student-s-Recipe-Survival-Guide/README.md

-# My Personal Project - Student's Survival and Inspiration Recipe Cookbook
+# My Personal Project - The Student Survival and Inspiration Recipe Cookbook
 ## By David N
 ## _A recipe manager application for students_